jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 01.md

 We will rest as we continue now to the Sanctiforge.

 ### Newly Encountered Individuals
-- Horatio - Ledgerman operative.
+- Horus - Ledgerman operative.
 Oversees our assignments
 - Marrion - Ledgerman operative.
 Magical and combat capabilities
 - Stevan Logerath - Poet from The Sanctiforge
 - Father Hendricks - Hostile.
 Led attack on train.
 Magical capacity unknown.
 May still live.